rearc-data/data-dag/docs/overview.md

   path: manifest.json
 ```

 That data file can then be loaded into a DAG.
-Per Airflow's requirements, this must be done in a file located in `dags/` and the result must be saved into a uniquely named global variable.
+Per Airflow's requirements, this must be done in a Python file located in `dags/` and the result must be saved into a uniquely named global variable.
 The simplest possible example is this:

 ```python
 # dags/sample_dag.py